1Password/connect/examples/beta/docker/README.md

 ### 🔒 Advanced TLS options

-Identity providers strictly require an HTTPS endpoint with a vlid TLS certificate to use for the Connect server URL.
+Identity providers strictly require an HTTPS endpoint with a valid TLS certificate to use for the Connect server URL.
 Your 1Password Connect server includes an optional CertificateManager component that (by default) acquires and manages a TLS certificate using Let's Encrypt, and terminates TLS traffic at the Connect server container using this certificate.
 This requires port 443 of the Docker host to be publicly accessible to ensure Let's Encrypt can initiate an inbound connection to your Connect server.

 Other supported options include: